blogjs/blogjs.github.io/about.md

 layout: page
 title: About author
 permalink: /about/
+order: 4
 ---

-My name is Anton Temchenko and I am Frontend developer.
+My name is Anton Temchenko and I am Front End developer.
 I am ukrainian leaving in Warsaw, Poland

 You may visit my website: